 SSD retains student records in accordance with the CSU Records Retention and Disposition Schedule.
 SSD student records are destroyed after five years from the student's last date of enrollment.
+Students diagnosed with a learning disability through SSD at CSUSB will have their records destroyed after seven years from the last date of enrollment.
 Students can request to view their records by signing a Records Access Request form located in the appendix.